Why Don’t My Legs Tan As Well?

 Tips To Help Tan Legs

-You do have to put some extra effort into caring for and tanning your legs, to ensure that they look as tanned and bronzed as the rest of your body.
+You do have to put in some extra effort to care for and tan your legs to ensure they look as tanned and bronzed as the rest of your body.

 Follow these tips to help tan your legs more: